Graz: Slovene minority

 Graz, being the capital of the then multiethnic Duchy of Styria, was also a centre of Slovene culture, especially from the establishment of the University of Graz in 1586 until the establishment of the University of Ljubljana in 1919.
 In 1574, the Compendium Catechismi in Slauonica lingua|first Slovene Catholic book was published in Graz, and in 1592, Hieronymus Megiser published in Graz the book Dictionarium quatuor linguarum, the first multilingual dictionary of Slovene.

 In the 19th century the student associations in Graz were a crucible of Slovene nationalism and some Slovene students there were more nationally aware than other Slovenes.
 This led to fierce anti-Slovene efforts by the German supermajority in Graz before and during World War II.
 Slovenes only ever constituted a tiny minority in the city.
-This is also why Peter Kozler did not include it in his map.

-Nowadays, some Slovenian Styrians study and some have found employment there, whiles being formerly unemployed in Slovenia.
+This is also why Peter Kozler defined the Slovene territory based on ethnic grounds in his map.
+In the 21st century, Some Slovenian Styrians study and some have found employment there, whiles being formerly unemployed in Slovenia.

 A symposium on the relation of Graz and the Slovenes was held in Graz in 2010, at the occasion of the 200th anniversary of the establishment of the first and oldest chair of Slovene.
 It was established at the Lyzeum of Graz in July 1811 on the initiative of Janez Nepomuk Primic.
 A collection of lectures on the topic was published.
-The Slovenian Post commemorated the anniversary with a stamp.
+The Post of Slovenia commemorated the anniversary with a stamp.

 Sights

 For the year that Graz was Cultural Capital of Europe, new structures were erected.
-The Graz Museum of Contemporary Art (German: Kunsthaus) was designed by Peter Cook and Colin Fournier and is situated next to the Mur river.
+The Graz Museum of Contemporary Art (Kunsthaus Graz) was designed by Peter Cook and Colin Fournier and is situated next to the river Mur.
 The Island in the Mur is a floating platform made of steel.
 It was designed by American architect Vito Acconci and contains a café, an open-air theatre and a playground.